Group by

 • var: Calculate the variance of each column specified in col for each group of a GroupBy object.

-If no arguments are given to the aggregation (e.g., max() in grouped.sum(col="X1", na="all").mean(col="X5", na="all").max()), then it is assumed that the aggregation should apply to all columns except the GroupBy columns.
+If no arguments are given to the aggregation (e.g. max() in grouped.sum(col="X1", na="all").mean(col="X5", na="all").max()), then it is assumed that the aggregation should apply to all columns except the GroupBy columns.

-Note that once the aggregation operations are complete, calling the GroupBy object with a new set of aggregations will yield no effect.
+Once the aggregation operations are complete, calling the GroupBy object with a new set of aggregations will yield no effect.
 You must generate a new GroupBy object in order to apply a new aggregation on it.
 In addition, certain aggregations are only defined for numerical or categorical columns.
 An error will be thrown for calling aggregation on the wrong data types.

 library(h2o)